Trophy hunting black rhinos

 - the broad flat mouth allows for effectively grazing on grass

 - due to their dietary requirements, white rhinos adapt well to open savanna regions and prefer to avoid wooded areas where grass sources are limited

-Tips for trophy hunting black rhinos in South Africa
+Tips for trophy hunting black rhino in South Africa

-To walk-and-stalk when trophy hunting black rhinos is the traditional way of going about it.
-Solitary bulls can be stalked with more ease with a wind that consistently blows in your favor.
-Archery hunting black rhinos, white rhino and elephants are illegal in South Africa.
+To walk-and-stalk when hunting black rhino is the only way of going about it.
+Solitary bulls are common and can be stalked with some ease with a wind that consistently blows in your favor.
+Archery hunting black rhino is illegal in South Africa.

 Extreme caution should be applied when on the final approach.
-Any sudden wind shifts will attract the attention of a weary black rhino and result in a no-hunt situation.
-Bear in mind that slight movements and sounds can, and will, attract attention of the unwanted kind from black rhinos.
+Any sudden wind shifts or movements will attract the attention of the black rhino and result in a tree climbing contest.

-Best time of year for trophy hunting black rhinos in South Africa
+Best time of year for trophy hunting black rhino in South Africa

-Due to the preferred dense habitat of black rhinos, they are better to hunt during the dry time of year.
+Due to the preferred closed and dense habitat of black rhino they can successfully be hunted towards the end of the year.
 These large animals (pachyderms: thick skinned animals) have awful eyesight but brilliant hearing and smelling abilities.

-The best time of year for trophy hunting black rhinos in South Africa is from May to October.
+The best time of year to hunt black rhino is from September to mid November.